dassarthak18/tsp_sat/README.md

 ## Source Code

 A source code for the algorithm can be found in the ./src/ directory.
-To run the tool, one can install the prerequisites and then run the following command in terminal.
+To run the tool in Linux, one can install the prerequisites and then run the following command in terminal.

 ```shell
 git clone https://github.com/dassarthak18/tsp_sat.git